Autodesk/synthesis/installer/README.md

 # Installers

 We recently transitioned to a platform independent, web-based application.
-As such, we no longer maintain a installer for the core simulator.
+As such, we no longer maintain an installer for the core simulator.
 We do, however, still have one for our Fusion Exporter.

 ## Installing the Synthesis Fusion Exporter